 If your body has such a specific, coordinated, and universal detoxification system, why then would you just pick any random detox plan that claims to melt the weight and beat fatigue?

-Health issues arise when foreign substances come in faster than your body is able to get rid of them.
+Health issues arise when harmful, foreign substances come in faster than your body can get rid of them.
 They stress the organ that they accumulate in.
-The stress from one overwhelmed system spills out into other body functions, which over the long run leaves you with pernicious inflammation and difficult-to-track-down symptoms.
+That stress in one overwhelmed system spills out into other body functions.
+Over the long run, you’re left with pernicious inflammation and difficult-to-track-down symptoms.

-Let’s start with a brief intro to how your body processes things, literally almost everything.
+Let’s start with a brief intro to how your body processes things.

 Imagine taking a pill, almost any pill will do.
-First, it’s broken down in your stomach and transported through your intestines to your liver.
-The way your intestine cells absorb or ignore the pill’s contents is the first step of clearing a foreign substance.
+First, it’s broken down in your stomach and transported through your gut to your liver.
+The way your intestine cells absorb or ignore the contents is the first step of clearing a foreign substance.

 Once it gets to the liver, here’s where classical detoxification occurs.

 Some of the drug evades the liver’s catch and ends up circulating in the blood ー that’s what you want for a supplement, prescribed drug, or other bioactive.
 What remains (and what keeps on coming in from your blood) gets processed in three phases:

-Although that process holds true for most drugs and foreign substances, you can imagine that the body is a bit more nuanced than that.
+Although this process holds true for most substances, you can imagine that the body is a bit more nuanced than that.
 Some drugs are converted to their active form via that first phase of detoxification, which completely negates the idea that increasing the activity of detox enzymes will effectively detox your body.
 It’s much more complex than that.

-Your body uses the same processes to take care of some of the toxic buildup that can result from byproducts of normal metabolism.
+Your body uses the same processes to take care of the toxic buildup that can result from byproducts of normal metabolism.
 Exercise too hard?
 That leftover uric acid, broken proteins, and hydrogen ions are all taken care of via detoxification pathways.

 In the case of a detox from alcohol, an addictive substance, or something that your body develops a resistance to, it’s important to understand how your body’s natural tolerance affects the function of other symptoms.
-In some cases, activating detoxification enzymes that you have developed a tolerance to may make withdrawal symptoms worse.
+In some cases, activating detoxification enzymes that you have developed a tolerance or resistance to may make withdrawal symptoms worse.
 Interestingly, if you’re losing weight, chemicals stored in your fat can cause nasty side-effects [Lee et al 2020].
-Make sure to seek the help of a healthcare practitioner before altering your metabolism in any significant way.
+Make sure to seek the help of a healthcare practitioner before altering your metabolism in any significant way!